-International Studies is an interdisciplinary major in the College of Liberal Arts at the University of Mississippi.
-It focuses on the connections between politics, economics, and culture at the international level, providing students both with an understanding of how the contemporary world works and with the tools to succeed in it.
-Students in the major are exposed to broad surveys of East Asia, Latin America, Europe, and-as of fall 2011-the Middle East, but also have the opportunity to study a variety of more specialized topics, such as the war on drugs in Latin America, globalization and religion in East Asia, or the development and significance of the European Union.
-They might also study the role of poverty, gender, and ethnicity in international politics, economic dependency and underdevelopment, energy policy, international trade, the challenges of national security in an age of globalization, and many other issues that affect our world today.
+Operated by the Croft Institute, the major in international studies is an interdisciplinary program in the College of Liberal Arts at the University of Mississippi.
+It focuses on the connections between politics, economics, and culture at the international level, providing students with an understanding of how the contemporary world works and with the tools to succeed in it.
+Students in the major are exposed to a curriculum that includes microeconomics and macroeconomics as well as broad surveys of East Asia, Latin America, Europe, and the Middle East at the lower-division level and a wide variety of more specialized topics on the upper-division level, such as the war on drugs in Latin America, globalization and religion in East Asia, the development and significance of the European Union, and revolutions in the Middle East.
+Students might also study the role of poverty, gender, and ethnicity in international politics, economic dependency and underdevelopment, energy policy, international trade, the challenges of national security in an age of globalization, and many other issues that affect our world today.

 Students develop both qualitative and quantitative skills: they hone their writing ability and learn to make statistical analyses.
 Most Croft courses are taught in small classes by the Institute's professors.
 These small classes foster discussion, reflection and analysis.
 Other courses taught by the larger community of the faculty in the University can also count for the major, giving Croft students a wide variety of choices.
 International studies majors are required to specialize in a foreign language and study abroad for at least one semester in a country where that language is spoken.
 The goal is for the Croft graduate to become fluent in his or her chosen language.

-Foreign Language: In order to reach the high level of proficiency expected of International Studies majors, Croft students are required to take foreign-language courses every semester they are enrolled at the University.
+To reach the high level of proficiency expected of International Studies majors, Croft students take foreign-language courses every semester they are enrolled at the University.
 Truly mastering a foreign language takes time, but it is very rewarding.
-The Croft Institute works closely with the University of Mississippi's excellent Department of Modern Languages to ensure that its students receive high-quality, oral proficiency-oriented language instruction.
+The Croft Institute works closely with the University of Mississippi's Department of Modern Languages to ensure that its students receive high-quality, oral proficiency-oriented language instruction.
 When they graduate, Croft students are able to live, study, and do business in their chosen language.

-To measure their language skills, Croft seniors take an Oral Proficiency Interview- an independent test developed by the American Council of Teachers of Foreign Language.
-The score they receive on this interview serves as additional proof of their ability to operate on the global stage.
+To measure their language skills, Croft seniors take an Oral Proficiency Interview-- an independent test developed by the American Council of Teachers of Foreign Language -- the semester immediately prior to graduation.
+Students' OPI scores serve as additional proof of their ability to operate on the global stage.

-Study Abroad: Croft students are required to study abroad, for either a semester or a whole year, in a country whose language they've been studying.
-In addition to studying the language itself, they can also take courses that count for the regional and thematic requirements of the major.
+Croft students are required to study abroad, for either a semester or a whole year, in a country whose language they have been studying.
+In addition to studying the language itself, students can also take courses abroad that count for the regional and thematic requirements of the major.
 The semester or year spent abroad is typically the highlight of a student's undergraduate career.
 It is the experience of a lifetime, a time of intense personal and intellectual growth.
 Specially designed intercultural communications courses help students prepare for their time abroad and adjust to being back.

-Senior Thesis: All International Studies majors complete a two-semester senior thesis.
+All international studies majors complete a two-semester senior thesis.
 They work closely with a faculty mentor to plan and carry out a substantial research project and produce a scholarly paper.
-The senior thesis is the culmination of an undergraduate career: it brings together all the skills they have developed in their other courses and lays the groundwork for future success.
+The senior thesis is the culmination of an undergraduate career: it brings together all the skills students have developed in their other courses and it lays the groundwork for future success.

 First, pick one regional concentration and a related foreign language: